In

 Pocket Informant.

-Mail is the next icon in the first row of applications with, as mentioned above, the restriction of offering no group mail.
+Mail is the following icon in the first row of applications with, as mentioned above, the restriction of offering no group mail.

 iPad too.
-When you tap on it a panel opens with nine programmable fields you may assign to apps and actions.
-Instead of moving to and struggle through menus and other pages to launch less frequently used apps with
+A panel opens with nine programmable fields you may assign to apps and actions when you tap on it.
+Instead of moving to and struggling through menus and other pages to launch less frequently used apps, using

 YouTube, my